Guide to buying and documentation required

 You can bid on behalf of a company if you are one of the shareholders and have more than 25% share capital.
 You will need to provide the certificate of incorporation, company registration number, name, address, date of birth, email address and mobile number for yourself and all shareholders owning 25% or more share capital.
 If you are not a shareholder listed on Companies House, you will also require a letter of authority signed by the majority shareholder(s) granting you permission to bid.

 You can still buy a property at auction if you are a non UK citizen or resident.
 Wherever possible, you should use funds from a UK bank account (you will need to provide a recent bank statement as proof) and appoint a UK Solicitor who will need to email us at [email protected] to confirm that they have been appointed to act on your behalf.
 You will need to provide your name, address, date of birth, email address and mobile number for yourself and each party that wishes to be named.
 You will need to transfer 10% of your maximum bid (subject to a minimum of £5,000) and administration fee of £1,920 inc. Vat (£1,600 plus Vat) which must clear in our client account prior to the auction sale.
 This will be refunded if you are unsuccessful which can take up to 10 working days.
 If you don’t have a UK bank account please contact our team on 0121 312 1212 to discuss your individual circumstances.

 Payment of Deposit and Administration Fee

 Properties offered via our online auction can be found within the properties page or by performing a property search.
 They will be indicated by an ‘online auction’ flag.
 You must create an account and register your interest.
-We will undertake an Anti-Money Laundering (*AML) check and take your debit card details for payment of the deposit and administration fee.
-Once approved, you can bid for the property. (*The AML check will leave a soft footprint on your credit report but it should not affect your credit rating).
+We will undertake an AML check and take your debit card details for payment of the deposit and administration fee.
+Once approved, you can bid for the property.